sshivang1112/goflap/README.md

 5. Create a new pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- The Flappy Bird game concept was originally created by Dong Nguyen.

 ## Contact

-For any inquiries or suggestions, please contact [me](mailto:gopal96685@gmail.com).
+For any inquiries or suggestions, please contact [me](mailto:shivangp831.15@gmail.com).